SalesforceLabs/survey-force/readme.md

 - Assign "Survey Force - Admin" to anyone who will administer specific surveys
 - Assign "Survey Force - Guest" permission set to Force.com Site guest user (Complete steps on Force.com Site configuration below)

+For detailed SFDX installation instructions that do not require installing a package, see the [Installation Instructions](./INSTALLATION.md)

 ## General Surveys

 1. Go to "Survey Force App"